Skip to content

 image

-As a runtime environment, GraalVM is unique in that it offers multiple operational modes: JVM runtime mode, Native Image, and Java on Truffle (the same Java application can run on any of these).
+GraalVM is unique as a runtime environment, offering multiple operational modes: JVM runtime mode, Native Image, and Java on Truffle (the same Java application can run on any of these).

 JVM Runtime Mode

 When running programs on the HotSpot JVM, GraalVM uses the GraalVM Compiler as the top-level JIT compiler by default.
-During runtime, the application loads and executes normally on the JVM.
-The JVM passes the bytecode of Java or any other native JVM language to the compiler, which compiles it into machine code and returns it to the JVM.
-Interpreters for supported languages written on the Truffle framework themselves run as Java programs on the JVM.
+At runtime, the application is normally loaded and executed on the JVM.
+The JVM passes the bytecode of Java or any other JVM-native language to the compiler, which compiles it into machine code and returns it to the JVM.
+Interpreters for supported languages written on the Truffle Framework itself runs as a Java program on the JVM.

 Native Image

 Native Image is an innovative technology that compiles Java code into standalone binary executables or native shared libraries.
-The Java bytecode processed during the native image build includes all application classes, dependencies, third-party dependency libraries, and any required JDK classes.
-The generated self-contained native executable is specific to each individual operating system and machine architecture and does not require the JVM.
+Java bytecode processed during the native image build includes all application classes, dependencies, third-party dependency libraries, and any required JDK classes.
+The resulting self-contained native executable is specific to each individual operating system and machine architecture that does not require a JVM.

 Spring Native provides support for compiling Spring applications into native executables using the GraalVM native image compiler.
-This article uses the JVM runtime mode and integrates with Guance using ddtrace.
+This article uses the JVM runtime mode and implements trace access with ddtrace for Guance.

 Warning